jukkas/esp-graphql-experiment/README.md

 See directory/folder `ESP`.
 The project assumes you are using PlatformIO and uses Arduino libraries/runtime.
 `src` contains an example main.c. `lib` has GraphqlEsp C++ class that implements raw GraphQL/Websocket connectivity.
-GraphqlEsp in turn uses Fwsc (FeebleESPWSClient) websocket implementation.
+GraphqlEsp in turn uses fwsc (FeebleESPWSClient) websocket library from https://github.com/jukkas/FeebleESPWSClient (which you must install manually if using Arduino-IDE instead of Platformio).

 Assumptions: